Karlsson leads Senators past Rangers into East finals

 The Rangers outshot the Senators 13-10 in the first, but trailed 2-0 after 20 minutes.
 New York had three power plays and more scoring chances, but Ottawa was aggressive on defense while blocking nine shots in the opening period, and whatever got past the defense was stopped by Anderson.

+"It elevates your game knowing that these guys are battling and they are paying the price," Anderson said of his teammates blocking shots.
+"Everyone works a little harder for each other when guys do that type of play."

-Hoffman got the Senators on the scoreboard 4:27 into the game.
+Hoffman put Ottawa in front 4:27 into the game.
 He got the puck behind the net and sent a pass out to MacArthur.
 He then went in front of the net and deflected a shot from Karlsson past Lundqvist for his fourth of the playoffs.

 It came on the Senators' second shot on goal of the game and marked the first time Ottawa scored first in the series.